Azure/BatchSparkScoringPredictiveMaintenance/README.md

 This solution uses the Azure Databricks service.
 We create jobs that set up the batch scoring demonstration.
 Each job executes a Databricks notebook to prepare the data and create the full solution.

  1. Ingest process downloads the simulated data sets from a GitHub site and converts and stores them as Spark dataframes on the Databricks DBFS.
+“Input Data” in the architecture diagram refers to a set of five simulated data sets related to realistic machine operating conditions.

  2. Feature engineering transforms and combines the data sets into an analysis data set.
 The analysis data set can be targeted for training a model, or scoring data for a production pipeline.
 Each analysis data set is also stored in the Databricks DBFS.